Delivering a Cat A fitout to an iconic London building.

 The project started in June 2019 and reaching practical completion in December 2020.
 With this timeframe, the site team were required to embrace the Construction Leadership Council’s Site Operating Procedures from March 2020 to implement Covid-19 safe working requirements.

-Measures including specialist deep cleans, sanitation stations, one way systems and reallocating all roles that could be performed from home were undertaken to reduce the impact of the virus.
+Other measures to keep things running included specialist deep cleans, sanitation stations, one way systems and reallocating all roles that could be performed from home were undertaken to reduce the impact of the virus.
 The team also prioritised work working around the materials they had available after some suppliers closed during the Spring.